NaOH was first collected by soap makers.Soap making recipe,noted in an Arab book (13th century) that compiled by king of Yemen.

 Exposure to sodium hydroxide solid or solution can cause skin and eye irritation.
 Direct contact with the solid or with concentrated solutions causes thermal and chemical burns leading to deep-tissue injuries.
 Very strong solutions of sodium hydroxide can hydrolyze proteins in the eyes, leading to severe burns and eye damage or, in extreme cases, blindness.

-It`s uses as raw materials in manufactures, such as paper, aluminum, commercial drain, cleaners, soap and detergents.
+It`s used as raw materials in the manufactures companies such as paper, aluminum, commercial drain, cleaners, soap and detergents.

 Cleaning & Disinfectant Products: